huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

       ReplicantDb conf/conn/sqlserver.yaml -au <agent_user>
       ```
     - The `sqlserver.yaml` file contains the configuration for the connection to the database to replicate.
-    - The argument `-au` specifies the user the snapshot and log reader agents will run under.
+    - The argument `-au` specifies the Windows user under which the snapshot and log reader agents will run.
    There is a sample connection configuration file in the `conf/conn` directory that you can modify for your own connection.
 Running **ReplicantDB.exe** without parameters provides full usage.

    c.
 Note that you can specify the scope of the tables to replicate in a filter file in the same format as the filter file used with Replicant.
 Simply specify the file to use when launching **ReplicantDB** with the `--filter <filter_file>` option.
 There is a sample provided in the install directory in the `filter` folder or if already created, copy the filter from the Linux Replicant installation.
 Any time this file is changed, simply run `ReplicantDB` with the `--filter` option and the tables being replicated will be updated.